-- If you have articles or categories published in the backend, but you do not provide a menu-item to show these, they will definitely have a URL.
+- If you have articles or categories published in the backend, but you do not provide a menu item to show these, they will definitely have a URL.
 Google will sooner or later find them and index them.
-However, if the article is not worth showcasing in the menustructure, they apparently are not very important to you.
-So why would they be of interest for Google?
-Only publish valuable content and always make the content reachable, either as an individual article menu link, or in a blog- or list-overview.
+However, if the article is not worth showcasing in the menu structure, they apparently are not very important to you.
+So why would they be of interest to Google?
+Only publish valuable content and always make the content reachable, either as an individual article menu link or in a blog- or list overview.

-- Many sites use articles for the sake of using them to publish in module positions.
-This can be done using extensions like Articles Anywhere by Regularlabs or other extensions / tricks.
-As an example, many site owners may have an article in a module position for end-users that only have access to articles, without the complicated module-administration.
+- Some sites use articles for the sake of using them to publish in module positions.
+This can be done using extensions like Articles Anywhere by Regularlabs or other extensions/tricks.
+As an example, many site owners may have an article in a module position for end-users that only have access to articles, without the complicated module administration.
 Now they can easily change the module's content by changing the article.
-But again, even though the article is "published" in a module position, it is also owning a URL of it's own.
+But again, even though the article is "published" in a module position, it is also owning a URL of its own.
 Again a URL that may be indexed by Google.
 I see many, many sites that have this issue.

 - Similarly, you may have an article-slider, showing articles from a category.
 Same issue here.

-The big problem with all these situations is that the URL's Google has indexed for your site is heavily polluted with either duplicated blocks of content or with pages with hardly any real content (so-called thin-content pages).
+The big problem with all these situations is that the URLs Google has indexed for your site are heavily polluted with either duplicated blocks of content or pages with hardly any real content (so-called thin-content pages).

 How to detect Orphan pages

-Basically you need to ask Google...
+Basically, you need to ask Google...
 You can do so in 2 ways.
 If your site is not too big, just go to Google.com and type in the following query: site:example.com.
-This will bring up a list with all URL's that Google knows for your site.
+This will bring up a list of all URLs that Google knows for your site.
 Even Google may not always be 100% complete, but it will do for our purpose:

 This looks perfectly fine, Google will probably start the list with the important pages.
 However, scrolling down, look out for obscure stuff.
 A result like the one below will make me suspicious:

-In this case, it turned out to be HTML page generated by a slider extension.
-The site contains hundres of them, while there were only a few dozen "real" pages.
+In this case, it turned out to be an HTML page generated by a slider extension.
+The site contains hundreds of them, while there are only a few dozen "real" pages.
 Just check the same for your site and compare the search results with what you would expect to see.

 You can also easily export the list for further investigation.